danieltamming/danieltamming.github.io/index.md

 <link rel="stylesheet" href="https://danitamm.github.io/css/style.css">

 # Daniel Tamming's Data Science Portfolio
 This website summarizes several of the technical projects that I've worked on in the last couple of years.
-Project use cases range from the practical (a transit routing algorithm, a traffic congestion predictor) to the entertaining (a Messenger [chatbot](https://www.messenger.com/t/102447081166159) that talk like a hockey player in a post-game interview), and everything in between.
+Projects range from practical (a transit routing algorithm, a traffic congestion predictor) to entertaining (a Messenger [chatbot](https://www.messenger.com/t/102447081166159) that talks like a hockey player in a post-game interview), and everything in between.

-I've organized this site into the following sections:
+Table of Contents:
 1. Research
 2. Machine Learning
 3. Data Exploration and Modeling